 Sometimes praise from co-workers means just as much, if not more, than praise from management.
 Pass out stationery sets to your employees.
 Encourage everyone to use the custom notepads to write positive notes to other employees.
 They can leave notes on desks for the recipient to find or hand them over in person.

 Treat your hard-working employees to a “Relax, You Deserve It Day.”
 Hire a massage therapist to give 10-minute back and shoulder rubs throughout the day.
-Set up your lounge or break room with bean bags, mellow tunes, mood lighting, and lava lamps.
-Then, send everyone home with an adult coloring book to help prolong relaxation.
+Have a professional speaker explain the importance of organization, and how less clutter could lead to less stress.
+Send employees home with a trunk organizer to put practice to work.

 Hold a week of theme days to generate fun and build enthusiasm.
 Start with “Motivational Monday.”
 Give a stirring speech and hand out tokens of appreciation.
 On “Teamwork Tuesday,” let employees wear their favorite sports team shirts.
 Celebrate “We’re Wild About Our Staff Wednesday” and encourage employees to wear animal-print clothes.
 For “Thank You Thursday,” give everyone a thank-you note.
 Finally, celebrate “Fiesta Friday” with a Mexican food luncheon.

 Design a memento for your staff members.
 Gather individual photos of all your staff.
 Then, choose a title for each staffer, such as Most Organized, Funniest, Most Creative, etc. Put the photos and titles together in a “yearbook.”
 Have high-quality copies made.
-Give the booklets to your staff members with a greeting card.
+Give the booklets to your staff members with a keepsake card and keychain.